 On this page, I want to share with you a bit of my history with Hidradenitis Suppurativa.
-It’s quite a long story, so I’ll try to make it brief here and then elaborate on the subject throughout some of my blog posts.
-I had to create a summary to share with doctors during our search for The One, so this is pretty much an edited version of that:
+It’s quite a long and gruesome story, so bear with me.

-The first symptoms of the disease developed approximately10-11 years ago.
-At this point, there were only lesions on my legs.
-Within a few years, there were lesions on my groin as well; however, the real progression of the disease began almost 8 years ago, in August 2008.
+The first symptoms of the disease developed around when I was 16 years old with lesions on my inner thighs.
+Within a few years, there were lesions on my groin as well.
+At the time, I did not know that these were indicative of disease and didn’t tell anyone about them—I found them to be embarrassing because I just thought they were acne.
+The real progression of the disease began years later.

-There was an extremely painful cyst over my sternum that limited movement–I woke up one morning and couldn’t sit up.
-After two unsuccessful rounds of antibiotics, a minor (extremely painful) procedure was done in the clinic in Oct 2008 to drain the infection from the cyst.
-There was minimal pain and no real issue again until Summer 2009.
+In August 2008, I woke up one morning and could not sit up due to intense pressure and pain on my sternum.
+I saw a family doctor who suggested that it was a pocket of bacterial infection.
+After two unsuccessful rounds of antibiotics, a minor (extremely painful) procedure was done in the clinic in October 2018 to drain and scrape the infection out of my sternum (without any numbing whatsoever).
+After healing from this procedure, there was minimal pain and no real issue again until the following summer.

 In July 2009, swelling and pain reappeared over my sternum (where was I?
 Interning in California, of course!
 I had to quit my internship halfway through and head back to OK).
-This is when the real fun began.
-One round of antibiotics, one minor procedure, surgery, two more rounds of antibiotics, two more minor procedures, a bigger surgery, more antibiotics, transferred to a wound care clinic, another procedure (I got to watch them cut me open with scissors!
-More on that another time.), transferred to an infectious disease specialist, put on a PICC line (basically a semi-permanent IV through which I inserted antibiotics 3 times a day).
+The next four months involved (in this order): one round of antibiotics, one minor procedure, surgery, two more rounds of stronger antibiotics, two more minor procedures, a bigger surgery, more antibiotics, my doctor giving up on me and transferring me to a wound care clinic (where I got to watch them cut me open with scissors!
+More on that another time), being transferred to an infectious disease specialist, and being put on a PICC line (basically a semi-permanent IV through which I inserted antibiotics 3 times per day).
 Still, the mysterious infection persisted.
-This is when we gave up and went to India, where I had another surgery, was put on more medicine, and given a serious diagnosis that put me on strong medication for the next year.
-This all happened within 5 months.

 During Summer 2011, more lesions began to develop beneath and on the underside of my breasts.
-I started seeing a dermatologist, who recommended a lifelong course of a ridiculously strong medicine (a generic form of Accutane…no thanks).
-By September, my underarms were involved as well, and I started getting a constant low-grade fever.
+I started seeing a dermatologist, who recommended a lifelong course of Accutane.
+I declined and decided to terminate my services with that doctor.
+By September of that year, my underarms were involved as well.
+I caught a minor virus, and after that I maintained a constant low-grade fever.
 The fever was a new development, and, coupled with debilitating headaches, became a major concern.
-I was put on various rounds of antibiotics, given steroid shots, and had more procedures done in clinic (to drain the golfball-sized infected cyst in my underarm), given another outrageous diagnosis, got a spinal tap, more medicines…when finally an infectious disease specialist who knew enough about Hidradenitis was able to explain that the fever was yet another symptom of the massive amounts of infection that had spread throughout my body (and the headaches were caused by the constant fevers).
+I was put on various rounds of antibiotics yet again, given steroid shots (which increased my white blood cell count and ultimately made the infection worse), and had more procedures done in clinic to drain the golfball-sized infected lesions in my underarm.
+Due to the headaches and fever, the doctors thought I may have viral meningitis.
+I went to an infectious disease specialist who performed a spinal tap on me to confirm the diagnosis…and the results were negative.
+I was put on more medicines to manage the symptoms while I continued to become more and more ill.
+Finally, in December, another infectious disease specialist who knew enough about hidradenitis suppurativa was able to explain that the fever was yet another symptom of the massive amount of inflammation that had spread throughout my body (and the headaches were caused by the constant fevers).

 I had two major surgeries in India that time.
-The first one was on my breasts, the pilonidal cyst (the infection came back, surprise surprise), and underarms—a 7 1/2 hour procedure after which I spent 10 days in the hospital.
-The second one was on my upper thighs (3 1/2 or 4 hours long, I believe), followed by 22 days in the hospital.
+The first was on my breasts, the pilonidal cyst (the infection had returned), and underarms—a 7 ½ hour procedure after which I spent 10 days recovering in the hospital (and much more time healing my surgical wounds after).
+The second surgery was on my upper thighs (3 ½ or 4 hours long, I believe), followed by 22 days in the hospital due to complications and infection.
 My fever did not go away until after the second surgery was performed, which means I had a low-grade fever for over 6 months straight.